WFCD/Warframe.NET/README.md

 # Warframe.NET
-An asynchronous .NET Wrapper for Warframe's World Slate API.
+An asynchronous .NET Wrapper for Warframe's World State API.

 Written in C#